Xerox Holdings Corporation (XRX) Shares Down Despite Recent Market Volatility

-Xerox Holdings Corporation (NASDAQ: XRX)’s stock price has decreased by -2.40 compared to its previous closing price of 15.01.
-However, the company has seen a fall of -4.25% in its stock price over the last five trading days.
+Xerox Holdings Corporation (NASDAQ: XRX)’s stock price has decreased by -2.98 compared to its previous closing price of 15.09.
+However, the company has seen a -0.07% decrease in its stock price over the last five trading sessions.
 Barron’s reported on 10/25/22 that Xerox CEO Cites Supply Chain and Product Mix Issues in Sharp Outlook Cut

 Is It Worth Investing in Xerox Holdings Corporation (NASDAQ: XRX) Right Now?